 What are owned, paid and earned channels, exactly?

 - Owned marketing is any channel that you create and control.
-It could be your company’s blog, an email marketing effort, your YouTube channel, Facebook or Instagram page and your website.
+It could be your company’s blog, an email marketing effort, your YouTube channel, Facebook or Instagram page, and your website.
 And even though you can’t truly “own” your social media pages, you do control the content on them.
 Also, you don’t have to pay to use them, which is why they’re considered “owned” channels.

 - Paid channels come into play any time you leverage a third-party channel, or you pay to put your content in front of an audience.
 Print and TV advertising fall into this category, as do sponsorships, placed media and advertorials, search engine marketing (SEM), paid influencer posts and promoted posts on social media platforms.

 - Earned channels encompass any exposure that’s given to you by others without a fee.
-They can include search engine optimisation (because you cannot buy your organic search ranking), news coverage, editorial articles, word-of-mouth advertising, unpaid reviews, social media shares and mentions from influencers, celebrities and others that you did not pay for.
+They can include search engine optimization (because you cannot buy your organic search ranking), news coverage, editorial articles, word-of-mouth advertising, unpaid reviews, social media shares and mentions from influencers, celebrities and others that you did not pay for.

 Eight marketing strategies for your business

-As you work to find the right mix of owned, paid and earned marketing for your organisation, eight tactics exist that can help you find the “sweet spot” for your customers and your company.
+As you work to find the right mix of owned, paid and earned marketing for your organization, eight tactics exist that can help you find the “sweet spot” for your customers and your company.

 1. Content marketing

-Content marketing helps your organisation tell a story and make the personal connection of your products and services to your target audiences.
+Content marketing helps your organization tell a story and make the personal connection of your products and services to your target audiences.
 Content marketing is an excellent way to usher your audience through the marketing funnel, from awareness to deeper consideration and purchase.
 Content can take the form of videos, blog posts, e-books, articles, webinars, interactive landing pages and customer stories.
 All types of content should align with messaging that is meant to emotionally resonate with your audience, which makes it an effective inbound marketing and lead generation tactic.